Ibrahim Sheme: Early life and education

 Sheme was born in Faskari Local Government Area, Katsina State, in 1968 (though he uses 1966 in official documents).
 He attended Maigamji Primary School and Ruwan-Godiya Primary School, both in Funtua Local Government Area in the old Kaduna State (now in Katsina State) between 1973–1979, and finished his secondary school education at Government College, Kaduna, in 1984.
 He received his undergraduate degree in Mass Communication from Bayero University, Kano (BUK), in 1989.
-In the university, he was amongst the leading literary activists and served as both the editor-in-chief of The Parakeet, a literary journal, and editor of the Bayero Beacon, the official campus newspaper.
+In the university, he was among the leading literary activists and served as both the editor-in-chief of The Parakeet, a literary journal, and editor of the Bayero Beacon, the official campus newspaper.
 He also served as secretary-general of the Katsina State Students Association.
 On graduation, he was awarded two coveted prizes, one as the Best Graduating Student in his department and the other as the overall best graduating student in the university.

 In 1993, after working as a journalist in Port Harcourt, Rivers State, and Kaduna, Sheme proceeded to the University of Wales in Cardiff, United Kingdom, where he received Master of Arts in Communication Studies in 1994.
 Sheme served as national publicity secretary of the Association of Nigerian Authors.